 - Write an abstract of approximately 300 words describing the conference and the research or creative work you will present, or the role you will have at the conference.

 - Complete the cover sheet.

 - Submit the cover sheet and abstract to your department for signature.

 - After obtaining department and college signatures, go to the online application form.
 The online application is only available when submissions are being accepted.

-- Complete the online form and attach the abstract, completed coversheet, and airfare estimates.
+- Complete and submit the online form and attach the abstract, completed coversheet, and airfare estimates.

 - The Research and Creative Activity Committee will evaluate all applications using this rubric.

 Within 60 days after return from the conference, the grant recipient must provide a short report to the Office of Research, which will be made available to the RCAC.
 The final report should include:

 - A copy of the conference program,